Kratom Chai Tea

 If you brewed your kratom tea on the stove, transfer it to a mug or thermos.
 Then, pour your steamed chai mix over your kratom tea.
 Sweeten to taste, and enjoy!

 Steam Wand Alternative

-If you don’t have a way to froth your milk, there is a way that doesn’t involve a steam wand.
-For this method, all you’ll need is a microwave, and a sealable, microwaveable container.
+If you don’t have a steam wand, you can froth your milk of choice using a jar or an immersion blender.
+If you have an immersion blender, you can heat your milk in a saucepan and then blend it until it’s bubbly.
+If you don’t have an immersion blender, all you’ll need is a microwave, and a sealable, microwave-safe container.
 We love using mason jars.
-To start, simply add you milk of choice to your container.
-Seal your container, and shake vigorously for about 15 seconds.
+To start, simply add you milk to your container.
+Seal your container and shake vigorously for about 15 seconds.

 You should be left with a frothy, bubbly liquid.
 Unseal your container (so you don’t make a pressure bomb), and microwave it until hot but not boiling.
 (Depending on how much liquid you’re heating up, this could range from 30 seconds to a minute and a half.)

-Once you remove from the microwave, should have a B-level frothed milk for your enjoyment!
-Nothing beats an actual steam wand that are used at coffee shops, but this one is a close second for making delicious kratom chai teas at home!
+Once you remove the jar from the microwave, should have a B-level frothed milk for your enjoyment!
+Nothing beats actual steam wands that are used at coffee shops, but this one is a close second for making delicious kratom chai lattes at home!

 When to Drink your Tea?

 Kratom chai tea is a delightful beverage for anytime of the day – which is great news considering that once you try it you’ll be craving it all the time!
 Delicious!